Kitware/kwcoco/README.rst

     image = {
         'id': int,

-        'name': str,  # an encouraged but optional unique name 'file_name': str,  # relative path to the "base" image data (optional if auxiliary items are specified)
+        'name': str,  # an encouraged but optional unique name (ideally not larger than 256 characters) 'file_name': str,  # relative path to the "base" image data (optional if auxiliary items are specified)

         'width': int,   # pixel width of "base" image 'height': int,  # pixel height of "base" image

         'channels': <ChannelSpec>,   # a string encoding of the channels in the main image (optional if auxiliary items are specified)
+        'resolution': int | str,  # indicates the size of a pixel in image space

         'auxiliary': [  # information about any auxiliary channels / bands {